When is it Time to Consider Adoption Counseling?

 Do All Adopted Children Need Counseling?

 Adoption can weigh heavily on children’s minds.
 As parents, it is natural to want to help our children through difficult times.
-That can often cause parents to seek counseling when their kids encounter personal and emotional problems.
+That can often cause parents to seek counseling when their kids encounter personal and emotional challenges.

 When to Seek Counseling